On your marks.

 Send up to three short-short stories per submission, accompanied by a $16 reading fee for mailed or online submissions.
 Each short-short story should be no more than 500 words.
 Include your name, contact information (email address preferred), and the title of each of your short-short stories in a very brief cover letter.
 Do not include personal identification information on the short-shorts themselves.
 Previously published work will not be considered.
 Robert Olen Butler will judge.
 One winner will be chosen and awarded $500.
-The winner and nine finalists will be published in spring/summer 2015.
+The winner and five finalists will be published in spring/summer 2015.
 For mailed submissions, label envelope: WBSSSC.

 The Southeast Review’s Gearhart Poetry Contest

 This contest was developed in 1996 to honor Michael Wm.
 Gearhart, a Ph.D. student in creative writing at FSU who died suddenly at the age of 39 as he was completing the final steps of his degree.
 The contest continues to support the production of SER (known by the name Sundog: The Southeast Review during Michael’s tenure) in his memory.